 - SAME DAY SURGERY -- MIS procedures are typically a Same Day Surgery and can be performed outpatient in a hospital setting, ambulatory surgery center or in the office.
 Most procedures can be performed without the need for general anesthesia and many times local anesthesia only.
 Same day surgery can translate to a quicker return to normal activities.

 IS MINIMALLY INVASIVE SURGERY (MIS) RIGHT FOR YOU?

 Most foot deformities can be performed using MIS procedures.
 Some types of surgeries may not be suitable for MIS procedures.
-A comprehensive pre-operative evaluation will be completed prior to scheduling any procedure, and your surgeon will discuss the specific details regarding your condition, the treatment options available and review the post-operative course.
+A comprehensive pre-operative evaluation will be completed prior to scheduling any procedure, and Dr. Torres-Hodges will discuss the specific details regarding your condition, the treatment options available and review the post-operative course.